 - your IP address and non-personal identification information about you whenever you interact with our Site, including your operating system, browser type and download errors; and

-- if you are a social media influencer (“Influencer”), publicly available information from social media site APIs or your public website (including your name, email address, location, social media posts (photos, videos and stories), and followers).
+- if you are a social media influencer (“Influencer”), publicly available information from social media sites or your public website (including your name, email address, location, social media posts (including photos, videos and stories), and followers).

 We will use this information:

-- if you are an Influencer, to approach you for new collaborations and connect you with brands for purposes of Influencer career growth
+- if you are an Influencer, to approach you for new collaborations and connect you with brands;

 - to administer and improve our Site and Online Tools; and